What Is a Backdoor Roth IRA?

 Still, just because distributions are tax-free does not mean that this strategy is right for you.

-If you’re investing your IRA in alternative assets that you expect to yield big returns or which require a substantial investment minimum, or you anticipate that your taxable income will be higher in the future, it might make sense to take the one-time tax hit and convert your tax-deductible retirement funds into a Roth IRA.
-However, the same isn’t true for everyone.
+If you’re investing your IRA in alternative assets that you expect to yield big returns, or you anticipate that your taxable income will be higher in the future, it might make sense to take the one-time tax hit and convert your tax-deductible retirement funds into a Roth IRA.
+But the same isn’t true for everyone.

 Keep in mind that a backdoor Roth conversion: